Rookie Boys (7-8)

 39. It is important that if you wish to file a protest that you follow the following rules:

 1. The coach must notify the umpire at the time of the rule infraction that he/she is protesting the rule violation.

 2. You have 24 hours to submit a written account of what has happened to a Tri-Conference board member along with a protest fee of $20.

-38. A courtesy runner may be used for the catcher at anytime.
+41. A courtesy runner may be used for the catcher and pitcher at any time.
 The person making the most recent out shall be used as the courtesy runner for the catcher.
 This will allow the catcher to be ready for the next inning without any delay.

 42. These rules are intended for the benefit of the young athletes, and timely proceedings of the game.
 These rules are not in place to be manipulated for personal gain.
 Any protest will be handled with the intent of this rule.